Become a Chinese Language Educator

 - EDP 301 Assessment and Evaluation in Educational Settings

-- EDT 421A Classroom Cultures, Community, and Climate
+- TCE 421A Classroom Cultures, Community, and Climate

 Depending on a placement exam, you will take Elementary Chinese through Fourth Year Chinese II for proficiency in the Chinese language.
 Native or heritage speakers will choose from a different set of courses.
 See advisor for details.